rachelnertia/rachelnertia.github.io/_drafts/json-hpp.md

 }
 ```

-We use a `std::ifstream` to feed the data to an instance of `nlohmann::json`:
+To read it into a C++ application, you use a `std::ifstream` to feed the data to an instance of `nlohmann::json`:

 ```cpp
 using json = nlohmann::json;